-- Click the permission set assigned to Laura, Analytics Trailhead Explorer.
+- Click the permission set assigned to Laura, Wave Analytics Trailhead Explorer.

 - In the permission set page, scroll down to the System section and click System Permissions.

 The System Permission page has a long list of permissions, almost all of which are unselected.
-If you scroll down, down, down, you see a lonesome little checkmark on the Use Analytics permission.
+If you scroll down, down, down, you see a lonesome little check next to the Use Analytics permission.

 As the description indicates, this is a view-only permission, so all is correct.
 Laura doesn’t have admin rights.